Opposition leaders call for dialogue

 PML-N Vice President Maryam Nawaz said lives of all Pakistani citizens and all facts should be presented before the nation if someone’s blood is spilt.

-She urged all stakeholders –media, politicians and state institutions – to act responsibly for the sake of the country.
-She said the country could not afford an internal conflict at present.
+She urged all stakeholders –media, politicians and state institutions– to act responsibly for the sake of the country.
+She said the country could not afford internal conflict at present.

 Balochistan National Party-Mengal (BNP-M) chief Akhtar Mengal said: “Violence should not be used to scare those who use peaceful ways to protest.”